-Two to Two and a half Hour Kayak/Canoe Ride (Stoney Corners):
+Two Hour Kayak/Canoe Ride (Stoney Corners):

 (Strong recommendation to wear water shoes or tennis shoes - Flip flops will be lost.
 Water is pure, however, there are sharp clams and rocks.)
 Kayak/Canoe trailer requires a 2-inch ball hitch.